williaz/OracleExp/REMINDER.md

 - [x] GROUPING:
   - require GROUP BY, syntax err
   - there cannot be any superaggregate roows without ROLLUP or CUBE -> GROUPING always return 0
+  - GROUPING assigns 1 to each superaggregate row - meaning a row that shows a subtotal or total of the expression specified in GROUPING
+  - only valid in a SELECT statement that uses a GROUP BY
 - [x] GROUPING SET: using UNION ALL
 - [x] SQL execution order: FROM -> WHERE -> GROUP BY -> HAVING -> SELECT -> ORDER BY
 - [x] NATURAL JOIN may suprise you, as you don't control the condition